-When the AMF is notified that the S-NSSAI is available again or the congestion of the S-NSSAI has been mitigated, if the AMF has configured the supporting UE with the Alternative S-NSSAI, and the AMF determines for the UE to use the S-NSSAI again, the AMF reconfigures the supporting UE (e.g. by using UE Configuration Update message) to use the S-NSSAI.
+When the AMF is notified that the S-NSSAI is available again (e.g. the congestion of the S-NSSAI has been mitigated), if the AMF has configured the supporting UE with the Alternative S-NSSAI, and the AMF determines for the UE to use the replaced S-NSSAI again, the AMF reconfigures the supporting UE (e.g. by using UE Configuration Update procedure or in the next registration procedure) to use the replaced S-NSSAI again by removing the mapping of the replaced S-NSSAI to Alternative S-NSSAI.

+If there is(are) any existing PDU Session(s) associated with the Alternative S-NSSAI in the UE context at the AMF due to replacement of a replaced S-NSSAI:

-If there is an existing PDU Session associated with the Alternative S-NSSAI,the AMF sends updates to the SMF of the PDU Session, e.g. triggering Nsmf_PDUSession_UpdateSMContext service operation, that the PDU Session is to be transferred to the S-NSSAI.
+- the AMF updates the SMF(s) of the PDU Session(s), by Nsmf_PDUSession_UpdateSMContext service operation, causing the PDU Session to be transferred to the S-NSSAI.

+if the UE is not yet updated by the AMF removing the mapping of the S-NSSAI to the Alternative S-NSSAI, and the UE provides the S-NSSAI and the Alternative S-NSSAI in the PDU Session Establishment message, if the AMF determines that the Alternative S-NSSAI needs no longer to be use ad the UE should just use the original S-NSSAI indicated by the UE, the AMF performs UE Configuration Update procedure to reconfigure the UE by removing the mapping of the S-NSSAI to the Alternative S-NSSAI and the Alternative S-NSSAI in the Configured NSSAI and in the Allowed NSSAI.
+The AMF continues the PDU Session establishment procedure with the S-NSSAI and provides the S-NSSAI to the SMF in Nsmf_PDUSession_CreateSMContext service operation and to the NG-RAN using N2SM information and to UE in PDU Session Establishment Accept message.